An interview with Nobel Prize-winning cancer immunologist Jim Allison

 Their findings underpinned translational research that led to the development and approval of the checkpoint inhibitors currently reshaping oncology.

-After a symposium, Allison spoke with BioPharma Dive about his work and what challenges lie ahead for immunotherapy.
+After a symposium held at the Swedish Embassy in D.C, Allison spoke with BioPharma Dive about his work and what challenges lie ahead for immunotherapy.

 The following interview has been lightly edited and condensed for clarity.